SAP-archive/docs/concepts/nlp_lexic/expression.md

 **DOS**
 * I want to eat cheese
 * I really like apples, can I eat some?
-* Can you give me some pastas ?
+* Can you give me some pastas?
 * I'm hungry, I would love pizza

 **DON'TS**